Dawod-G/ENSEA_template-Typst/src/template-letter.typ

     panic("The `position` variable must be defined.
 It should be a string.")
   }

-  // Set the document's basic properties. set document(author: authors)
+  set document(author: authors)

-  // Set the page properties
   set page(paper: "a4", margin: auto, number-align: center)

   // if "weak: true", the page break is skipped if the current page is already empty set pagebreak(weak: true)

-  // Set the text properties
   set text(font: "New Computer Modern", size: 12pt, lang: "fr", region: "fr") /* for English: lang: 'en' and region: 'us'
   For other languages/regions, refer to this page: